oracle/node-oracledb/doc/api.md

 #### <a name="connpooltagging"></a> 13.4.7 Connection Tagging and Session State

-Applications can set "session" state in each connection, such as [NLS](#nls) settings from ALTER SESSION statements.
-Pooled connections will retain this session state after they have been released back to the pool with `connection.close()`.
+Applications can set "session" state in each connection.
+For all practical purposes, connections are synonymous with sessions.
+Examples of session state are [NLS](#nls) settings from ALTER SESSION statements.
+Pooled connections will retain their session state after they have been released back to the pool with `connection.close()`.
 However, because pools can grow, or connections in the pool can be recreated, there is no guarantee a subsequent `pool.getConnection()` call will return a database connection that has any particular state.

 The [`oracledb.createPool()`](#createpool) option attribute [`sessionCallback`](#createpoolpoolattrssessioncallback) can be used